 In this painting, I wanted you to feel like a little kid again – laying on the ground and staring up into the treetops without a care in the world.
 I hope you experience the joy of being surrounded by nature and the beauty in this autumn kaleidoscope of colors.

-Canvas Prints now Available: I have received so many requests that I am now offering canvas prints of “Kaleidoscope of Dreams.”
+Canvas Prints now Available: While the original oil painting is sold, I do have canvas prints of “Kaleidoscope of Dreams” available.
 Four 24″ x 24″ canvases are stretched on 3/4 inch stretcher bars with the image continuing around the edges to form a 48″ x 48″ quadriptych that does not need to be framed, just like the original .
 I have also added thick paint in some of the leaves and trunks to add even more texture and making each print one of a kind.
 Finally, I have coated the canvases with a UV varnish to protect the paintings.
 The canvases can be hung right up next to each other or spread apart by a few inches to come out to a maximum of 53″ x 53″.
 I can also make other sizes or stretch Kaleidoscope of Dreams on deep 1 and 1/2 inch stretcher bars for an additional fee.
 Please contact me at Niki Gulley for more information on the original painting or canvas prints.